STORY

 SL28/34

 Kenyan cultivars bred by Scott Labs.
-Sturdy body and vibrant acidity define them.
+They're known for their sturdy bodies and vibrant acidity.

 Catuai